stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 * The GLFW window becomes an explicit dependency of the surface.

-* The surface handle can now be encapsulated into the revised class (rather than being another responsibility of the user).
+* The surface handle is encapsulated into the revised class (rather than being another responsibility of the user).

 * The various methods supporting configuration of the swapchain are removed (to be replaced later).